-Mary Beth Augustine, RDN, CDN, FAND, senior nutritionist at New York’s Mount Sinai Beth Israel Center for Health and Healing, gives three tips for choosing dietary supplements:
+Mary Beth Augustine, RDN, CDN, a New York City-based Fellow of the Academy of Nutrition and Dietetics, gives three tips for choosing safe dietary supplements:

-1. Do not buy dietary supplements manufactured outside of the U.S. Many contain adulterants and contaminants.
+1. Look for products made in the U.S. Many dietary supplements manufactured outside of the country contain adulterants and contaminants.

-2. If a dietary supplement claims it can cure a disease, is all-natural or has a money-back guarantee, beware.
+2. Beware of false claims.
+If a dietary supplement claims it can cure a disease, is all-natural or has a money-back guarantee, it's a red flag.
 If it sounds too good to be true, it probably is.

-3. Look for independent third-party verification of ingredients by United States Pharmacopeia, ConsumerLab or NSF International.
+3. Search for a stamp of certification.
+Look for independent third-party verification of ingredients by United States Pharmacopeia, ConsumerLab or NSF International.

-Consumers can identify supplements with these certifications by looking for the corresponding icon (usually a small seal with the letters “USP” or “NSF”) on the supplement package.
+To find supplements with these certifications, look for the corresponding icon (usually a small seal with the letters "USP" or "NSF") on the supplement package.